onthway/jekyll/README.markdown

+# This Fork No Longer Maintained

+For a better solution, see my [Jekyll Pandoc plugin](https://github.com/dsanson/jekyll-pandoc-plugin).

+# About this Fork

 This is a fork of [jekyll], a lightweight static website generator, adding support for [pandoc] via the [pandoc-ruby] gem.
 The modified version of jekyll lives on the `pandoc-ruby` branch.
 To get the goods,

     git clone git@github.com:dsanson/jekyll.git -b pandoc-ruby